 The morning hours are a time of increased mental receptivity when the lines of communication between physicality and intellect remain relatively open.
 If we can resist the immediate pull toward external stimuli, we may uncover the sweet spot between waking up and awakening.
 This pivotal place arises before our brains have commandeered our consciousness and left our bodies running on autopilot.
 In this quiet time, like the day, we are new.
 This is the time for moving meditation.

 Dinacharya refers to daily ritual activities, dina meaning day and charya, to follow with devotion.
 When initiating a morning yoga practice, resist the urge to let it devolve into another item on your to-do list, let it be an invitation to the infinite potential available in every day.
 Let it connect you to your highest intentions without needing it to look or feel a certain way.
 There will be days when your practice is vigorous and energizing, and other days when you find yourself more meditative and still.
-Rather than imposing a particular style or external form, let your morning yoga practice grow into ritual and chances are it will bring you more joy.
+Rather than imposing a particular style or external form, let your morning ritual grow and chances are it will bring you more joy.

 Consider your practice as a form of sustenance, the higher the nutritional value the better.
 If you feel depleted after your sadhana, there will be little left over to carry you through the day.
 On the other hand, when you are nourished and revitalized on the mat, you are left with a greater reserve of compassion and kindness for those around you.
 With the myriad responsibilities and relationships that deserve our loving attention on a daily basis, self-practice in the morning guarantees a necessary dose of alone time that may be harder to find as the day progresses.

 ISHVARA PRANIDHANA: MORNING YOGA AS SPIRITUAL SELF CARE